WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTRequirements/PCTuse-cases.md

 The work is presently being undertaken without funding or resources that would improve the circumstances in which this work is being undertaken.

 The Use-Cases are intended to be developed to both illustrate particular use-cases and a related [[ProblemStatement]] and thereby also, illustrate how the [[PermissiveCommonsTech]] addresses those problems; or, that the problem is an outstanding issue without a known solution as of yet.
-Presently, the use-cases are seperated from the [[Requirements]] documents that are in-effect, seeking to form the solutions architecture required to address those needs.
+Presently, the use-cases are seperated from the [[POCAppRequirements]] documents that are in-effect, seeking to form the solutions architecture required to address those needs.